-- Make sure that key information about bullying (including policies and named points of contact) is available to parents/carers in a variety of formats, including via the school website - Ensure all parents/carers know who to contact if they are worried about bullying. - Work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - Ensure that parents work with the school to role model positive behaviour for pupils, both on and offline. - Ensure all parents/carers have access to the school's Complaints Procedure and how to use it effectively in order to raise concerns in an appropriate manner.
+- make sure that key information about bullying (including policies and named points of contact) is available to parents/carers in a variety of formats, including via the school website. - ensure all parents/carers know who to contact if they are worried about bullying. - work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - ensure that parents/carers work with the school to role model positive behaviour for pupils, both online and offline. - ensure all parents/carers have access to the school's Complaints Procedure and how to use it effectively in order to raise concerns in an appropriate manner.